calebkm/permanent_record/README.md

 # => #<Chapter id: 2, title: 'Chapter 1', ...>
 ```

-## CRUD-ing ##

-Note that PermanentRecord is a READ ONLY system - meaning you're only getting the R part of [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
-If you need to create/update/delete your data, you'll need to do it the old fashioned way by manually changing the `chapters.rb` file (or wherever you've saved your data), saving and re-deploying your application. `PermanentRecord` is for *permanent* data.
-IE, It shouldn't be changing very often, and there shouldn't be very much of it.
-If you find yourself wanting to CRUD often, you should probably just set up a database.

 ## Data options ##

 ### Explicitly Declaring a Data Source ###